Sales Tips– A lot of people do not realize the importance of art called “sales”.

 We all find stories to be interesting.
 In India there is a collection of stories called “Panchatantra ki kahaniya” these were stories based on anthropomorphic animals that try to impart moral values to the reader and also make them aware of human virtues and vices.

 An interesting story will have a good recall value for the prospect, they will remember you and your product for a long time after the meeting.
 If nothing more, this story will earn you another meeting with them or even their superior.
 And at this meeting, you might finally close the deal.
+This sales trick of reciting a story will work only If you present the things as if they are.
+Don’t exaggerate too much.
+The story must be related to your product or end up convincing the customers.
+The story should create a need for your product.

 Tip 12 – Start Sales With a Bang